Toys0125/OSC-Params-Sync/README.md

 Client IP is the computer VRChat is running on in most cases should be 127.0.0.1 or localhost.

-Can be run using the included binary in the Releases area.
+The Program can be run using the included binary in the Releases area.

 Requires Python 3 to be installed and in path.